r0bertinho/clarbe/README.md

 ### Community: https://discord.gg/Twhv4KU3qf

-Is a cargo-like package manager and compiler for the C programming language.
+Is a compiler / cargo-like package and project manager for the C programming language.
 I were tired of reading incredible C/C++ committee proposal papers which were not accepted in the language, so I created this manager for the lovers of C to try adding things they'd love to see in the language.

 ## Overview

-the project's compromised of two parts, the compiler and file manager.
+the project's compromised of two parts, the compiler and project manager. hence the compiler is not yet functional, the project manager will be a wrapper around other compilers such as clang or gcc

 ## Information